WonderBoi99/ENSF-611-Final-Project/README.md

 **Reflection:**
 * Purpose: wanted to gain more confidence, I wanted to get more practise on tree ML algothrithms and understand better the impact on the ml model when tuning their parameters.
-* No deviations from proposal, any deviations would have taken more time and I did not have a lot of time as me personally was busy with other tasks.
 * Interperted the reasons for how modifying the hyperparameters impacted the model was the most challenging part for me.
 I found using the model and changing the hyperparametrs fairly easy.
 I now feel more comfortable with applying ML tree algorithms and feel like I also now have a better understanding on how they work.